zhangsu/seal/README.md

     The default output is `seal.{so,dll}`, which is a dynamic library that could be required by Ruby at runtime.

-Note that these Makefiles do not add header dependencies for third-party libraries and other header files which are not expected to change.
+Note that only Windows binaries are shipped with the project.

-### Thread Safety
+## Thread Safety

 SEAL can be safely used in a multi-threaded environment so long as no SEAL source, buffer or stream instance is accessed by different threads at the